👀 Solink Secure Summit ’25 open for registration.

 Camera agnostic with no servers to maintain

-Solink can work with almost every video surveillance camera on the market.
+Solink can work with almost every video security camera on the market.
 If you don’t have cameras installed yet or you are looking to upgrade to the newest tech, we can source cameras or work with the cameras you have.
 Here’s a list of the camera models compatible with the Solink platform.

 If you are ready to see how Solink can help keep your education environment safe and secure, sign up for a demo today.